MadLlama25/Fastmail-AI-Summarizer/README.md

 2. Click the large "📝 Summarize Recent Emails" button
 3. View the AI-generated summary with professional formatting and metadata
 4. **Priority emails** (flagged/important) will appear first with **bold formatting**
+5. **Ask questions** about your emails using the interactive chat feature below the summary:
+   - **Basic Mode** (default): Chat about the emails in your current summary
+   - **Enhanced Mode** (toggle on): Search your entire mailbox - ask questions like "Find emails from john@example.com this week" or "Show me all flagged emails"

 ## User Interface